zemdom/carbon-aware-scheduling/scheduler-plugin/deployment/README.md

-# carbon-scheduling - deploying extended kube-scheduler
+# carbon-aware-scheduling - deploying extended kube-scheduler

 Ansible playbooks contained in this directory can be used for building and deploying custom `kube-scheduler` image - extended with own Kubernetes Scheduling Framework plugins.